skytreader/jorrvaskr/development-readme.markdown

     alembic revision -m "revision message"
     ```

+3. Edit the resulting file to write your migration.
-3. To run, spin up the Docker containers and do
+4. To run, spin up the Docker containers and do

     ```
     docker-compose exec web bash